koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 </table>

 ## Do Nothingism
-- When you are depressed, you do not feel like doing much
+- When you are depressed, you do not feel like doing much.
-- You start procrastination
+- You start procrastination.
-- You feel worse because you actually did procrastinate
+- You feel worse because you actually did procrastinate.
-- You procrastinate even more
+- You procrastinate even more.
-- You end up in a vicios cycle which ends up in isolation
+- You end up in a vicios cycle which ends up in isolation.

 ### Find the Cause for Motivational Paralysis
-- When you think about an undone task, what thoughts immediatly come to your mind?
+When you think about an undone task, what thoughts immediatly come to your mind?
-- Try to find how your thoughts are distorted

 ### Common Mind-Sets Most Commonly Associated with Do-Nothingism and Procrastination
-- Hopelessness
-  - When you are depressed, you forget you ever felt better or you will ever feel better
+- Hopelessness: When you are depressed, you forget you ever felt better or you will ever feel better.
-- Helplessness
-  - You are convinced your moods are caused by factors beyond your control such as fate, luck or other peoples evaluations
+- Helplessness: You are convinced your moods are caused by factors beyond your control such as fate, luck or other peoples evaluations.
-- Overwhelming
-  - Imagining _all the work_ that has to be done and being overwhelmed with it before even starting doing anything
+- Overwhelming: Imagining _all the work_ that has to be done and being overwhelmed with it before even starting doing anything.
-- Self Labeling
-  - Labeling yourself a procrastinator hence not doing anything because this is who you are
+- Self Labeling: Labeling yourself a procrastinator hence not doing anything because this is who you are.
-- Undervaluing Rewards
-  - Beliving doing the task is not worth the effort
+- Undervaluing Rewards: Beliving doing the task is not worth the effort.
-- Perfectionism
-  - Defeating self with inapproproate goals and standards and ending up settling with _nothing_ instead
+- Perfectionism: Defeating self with inapproproate goals and standards and ending up settling with _nothing_ instead.
-- Fear of Success or Fear of Failure
-  - Afraid of failing or successing so that you will need success every other time
+- Fear of Success or Fear of Failure: Afraid of failing or successing so that you will need success every other time.
-- Fear of Disapproval
-  - Fear of criticsm, or fear of being able to handle any sort of criticism
+- Fear of Disapproval: Fear of criticsm, or fear of being able to handle any sort of criticism.
-- Coercion and Resentment
-  - Trying to motivate yourself with _should_ statements which ends up building stress and anxiety
+- Coercion and Resentment: Trying to motivate yourself with _should_ statements which ends up building stress and anxiety.
-- Low Frustration Tolerance
-  - Beliving in _For all the miles I have gone, I should be.._ and not realising any steps you have taken so far
+- Low Frustration Tolerance: Beliving in _For all the miles I have gone, I should be.._ and not realising any steps you have taken so far.
-- Guilt and Self Blame
-  - Beliving you are bad or have let others down already in life which takes away any motivation to move on in life
+- Guilt and Self Blame: Beliving you are bad or have let others down already in life which takes away any motivation to move on in life.

 ### How to Beat Procrastination?
-- Remember __action brings motivation__ and not the otherway around
-  - Do not wait for motivation to take action
-  - Take action and invite motivation
+Remember __action brings motivation__ and not the otherway around.
+Do not wait for motivation to take action.
+Take action and invite motivation.

 #### Fight your Buts
 <table>